-Hide All Processes

-Hide all processes.
+Hide All Processes Hide all processes.

-Hide Modules...
+- Hide Modules...
 Opens a dialog window with all loaded modules.
-If the user selects a window and clicks OK, the process overview will not show any processes running code from those modules.

-Hide Selected Processs

-Hide the selected process.

-Module Info...

-Given a selected process currently executing a function in the module Module, this menu button opens a window showing information about the module as returned from Module:module_info().
+If the user selects a window and clicks OK, the process overview will not show any processes running code from those modules. - Hide Selected Processs Hide the selected process. - Module Info Given a selected process currently executing a function in the module Module, this menu button opens a window showing information about the module as returned from Module:module_info(). - Refresh Updates the process overview. - Show All Processes Show all processes. - Show Processes...

-Refresh

-Updates the process overview.

-Show All Processes

-Show all processes, except system processes and/or new processes if Hide System Processes and/or Auto-Hide New is selected.

-Show Processes...

 Opens a dialog window with all hidden processes.
 If the user selects a process and clicks OK, the process overview will show that process.